 Injured workers throughout the State of Nevada are eligible to receive benefits by filing workers’ compensation claims when they have been hurt at on the job.

-Injured workers are eligible to receive benefits by filing Workers’ compensation claims.
-Every employer is required to carry insurance to cover injuries and illnesses caused by work conditions.
-These benefits cover lost wages, medical treatment and rehabilitation, job retraining, and may include permanent disability payments.
+Every employer is required to carry workers’ compensation insurance to cover injuries and illnesses caused by work conditions.
+These benefits cover lost wages, medical treatment and rehabilitation, job retraining, and may include temporary and permanent disability payments.

-- Repetitive motion injuries – these can include something like soft tissue damage to an area from repeatedly lifting heavy objects in the same way, or a condition such as carpal tunnel syndrome
+- Repetitive Motion Injuries: Soft tissue damage from repeatedly lifting heavy objects in the same way, or conditions like carpal tunnel syndrome

-- Occupational diseases – these are caused by hazardous conditions and could include something like black lung disease for coal miners, or asbestosis for an insulation installer.
-The illness should be one that is not common to everyday life, but can be caused by conditions in the work atmosphere.
+The illness should be one that is not common to everyday life but those that can be caused by conditions in the employer’s work atmosphere.

-Having an experienced Las Vegas workers’ compensation lawyer on your side during the process can make all the difference in your claims.
-Our firm is qualified in workers’ compensation claims and will make sure all the proper paperwork is filed on time so you receive the full amount of compensation you are entitled to by law.
+Having an experienced Las Vegas workers’ compensation lawyer on your side can mean the difference between a rejected claim and one that is taken seriously by the insurance company.
+Our firm has extensive experience in workers’ compensation claims and will ensure all the proper paperwork is filed on time, so you can pursue the full amount of compensation you are entitled to by law.